rokerzfirst101/mern-auth/README.md

 # mern-auth
-Simple authentication web app using MERN stack and passport
+Minimal MERN app using passport and jwt for auth